saltyorg/docs/docs/reference/guides/rclone-remote-dropbox.md

     e/n/d/r/c/s/q> q
     ```

-The name of this remote [`dropbox` in this case] is what you should enter in the rclone settings as you proceed with the install.

-If you wish to encrypt this remote, proceed with [creating a crypt remote](../rclone-remote-encrypted)
+If you wish to encrypt this remote, proceed with [creating a crypt remote](../rclone-remote-encrypted).

 ## Dropbox Performance Guide